Fiddlekins/podbot/README.md

 - `/podon` - The bot starts recording
 - `/podoff` - The bot stops recording

+The bot will generate audio fragments saved to `podbot\podcasts\<channelId-timestamp>.opus_string`.
+These will need to be first decoded into PCM by doing:

+`node decodeOpus.js <name of the folder containing the podcast session you want processed>`

-The bot will generate audio fragments saved to `podbot\podcasts\<channelId-timestamp>`.
-These will need to be reassembled using the processFragments.js file in the following fashion:
+These will then need to be reassembled using the processFragments.js file in the following fashion:

 `node processFragments.js <name of the folder containing the podcast session you want processed>`